jhazelwo/python-fileasobj/README.md

 ## Development & TODO:

-* Release version 2 is scheduled to be deployed to PyPI 2016.04.23.
 * Add as_dict() method: return self.contents as a dictionary, where key is line number and value is line content.
 Note, there is no use-case for this currently.